quangdaon/quangdao.com/src/posts/blog/2025-07-01-now-by-notion.md

 ## _Now_ What?

 What I like about the Now page idea is that it forces you to reflect on your priorities.
 And I will be honest -- manually keeping a	 list of my priorities up to date is not exactly one of mine right now.
 Notion helps bridge that gap, by providing an easy-to-edit platform, and also giving me something small to do every day as a reminder that I have this Now page.
 Every time I log an activity towards one of my hobbies, it gently nudges me and asks "hey, is the information you're sharing on your Now page still accurate?"
+Is it overengineered?
+Absolutely.
+But was it worth it? _Absolutely._

 <Quote by="Mother Teresa">
 Yesterday is gone.
 Tomorrow has not yet come.
 We have only today.
 Let us begin.